-- Independent and robust experimental planning also gives room for proper preview of all liquid handling actions and thus an in silico verification of your experiment prior to going to the lab.
+- Independent and robust experimental planning also gives room for a proper preview of all liquid handling actions and thus an in silico verification of your experiment prior to going to the lab.

 - Using the browser, a modern look and feel is achieved.
-Access to modern cloud computing stacks allows us to abstract low-level “Aspirate” / ”Dispense” commands into higher level modules like “Dilute”, “Normalize”, “Aliquot”, or “Combine Liquids”.
+Access to modern cloud computing stacks allows us to abstract low-level “Aspirate” / ”Dispense” commands into higher-level modules like “Dilute”, “Normalize”, “Aliquot”, or “Combine Liquids”.

 - Cloud computing has the additional benefit that versioning and backup are automatically included, as well as user logging and change management.
 In addition, the modern cloud stack enables FAIR data practices (Findable, Accessible, Interoperable, Reproducible).

 I have been working on one such platform at Synthace for the past three years and think that Synthace has really hit the nail on the head with its cloud platform.
-Through its “elements” - the building blocks that represent individual experimental steps in the visual interface - users can think at a higher level, while the underlying high performance computing engine translates these high level instructions into low level robot instructions.
+Through its “elements” - the building blocks that represent individual experimental steps in the visual interface - users can think at a higher level, while the underlying high-performance computing engine translates these high-level instructions into low-level robot instructions.

-The preview feature that Synthace offers is literally game changing.
+The preview feature that Synthace offers is literally game-changing.
 Unlike a rendered 3D image of the actions where you see a lot of robot actions but hardly any liquid level information, Synthace’s preview allows you to methodically step through your entire experiment and inspect each liquid handling action.
 You can view which liquid goes where as well as exact transfer parameters (e.g. mixing steps, wet vs free transfers, or the liquid class used).
 Since Synthace calculates all liquid handling actions, it also tracks full sample provenance and can thus determine how much of each liquid you need.